dmdequin/msisdn-app-api/README.md

 Prometheus was set up for monitoring and can be viewed at [http://localhost:9090](http://localhost:9090).

 Swagger is used in this project to generate a documentation page for the API.
 This can be accessed at [http://localhost:8000/api/docs](http://localhost:8000/api/docs).
-All of the API endpoints are shown, and you can test the different actions available such as POST or GET.
+The documentation shows all of the API endpoints, and you can test the html actions available for each such as POST or GET.

 ## Linting and Testing Locally